Nonprofit Versus For-profit Websites

 Nonprofit Versus For-profit Websites: what’s the difference?

-When a website, be it nonprofit or for-profit, is well thought out and branded, it will have a far better chance to exude the entity’s product and, or mission instantly than a website that is not.
-Moreover, it should appeal to the viewer’s sensibilities and be very user-friendly.
-In other words, the “user experience” (UE/UX) is vital for any website to compete in today’s WWW marketplace.
+When a website is well thought out and branded, be it nonprofit or for-profit, it will have a far better chance to exude the entity’s product or mission than a website that is not.
+Moreover, the brand identity should appeal to the viewer’s sensibilities and enjoy a pleasant user experience.
+In other words, the user experience (UE/UX) is vital for any website to compete in the online marketplace.
+And within both for and not for profit entities, viewers will come to your website to shop.
+Be it a commercial product (e.g.: sun glasses), or a social investment (e.g.: volunteering).

 Where the Split Occurs